FGMEMBERS/JA37/readme.ja37.txt

 If a file cannot get loaded, the console will print a warning.

+Bulls-eye can be preloaded with enabling 3 properties.

+This example will place a Bulls-eye in Nevada, US:

+--prop:bool:/ja37/navigation/bulls-eye-defined=true
+--prop:double:ja37/navigation/bulls-eye-lat=37.20
+--prop:double:ja37/navigation/bulls-eye-lon=-115.60

 Testing
 =======
 The following conditions must be present before testing:
 --------------------------------------------------------
 - Wheels on ground
-- INS not initializing
+- INS (Inertial navigation system) not initializing

-and either
+and either:

 - External power supplying
 or
 - DC and AC power on.